mozilla/bug-handling/policy/feature-flags.md

 As the feature is developed and the individual patches implement it land, it's kept off by compiler directives, the pref, or both.
 As these land, and are not backed out, these bugs can be marked RESOLVED FIXED.

-Once the dependent bugs have been resolved, the feature can be enabled in nightly.
 The lead for the feature–which may be an engineer, a program manager, or a product manager–must notify the Nightly Release Manager before enabling it.

 - The `[meta]` bug's status is moved to RESOLVED and resolution to FIXED.
 - The bug's `behind-pref` flag is set to `nightlyNN+2` to indicate it's now available in nightly